-- While the host OS manges local tasks and machine resources, DC/OS manages cluster tasks and resources so that the user does not generally need to interact with the host operating systems on the nodes.
+While the host OS manages local tasks and machine resources, DC/OS manages cluster tasks and resources so that you do not need to interact with the host operating systems on the nodes.

 A bootstrap machine is the machine on which the DC/OS installer artifacts are configured, built, and distributed.

-- The bootstrap machine is not technically considered part of the cluster since it does not have DC/OS installed on it (this may change in the future).
+- The bootstrap machine is not technically considered part of the cluster since it does not have DC/OS installed on it.
 For most installation methods, the bootstrap node must be accessible to and from the machines in the cluster via infrastructure networking.

 - The bootstrap machine is sometimes used as a jumpbox to control SSH access into other nodes in the cluster for added security and logging.